uwgraphics/SkinFlaps/README.md

  - cleft_RoseThompson.hst - Rose/Thompson repair of cleft lip
  - cleft_TennisonRandall.hst - Tennison/Randall repair of cleft lip

-A YouTube video by Dr. Cutting will demonstrate how to use the program in *[Users Guide][8]*.
+A YouTube video by Dr. Cutting will demonstrate basic use the program to simulate facial flap closure of skin defects in *[Users Guide][8]*.
+A second more advanced tutorial on use of SkinFlaps to simulate cleft lip/nose repair can be found in *[Cleft lip tutorial][9]*

 ### **Known Issues for Future Work**

 ----------

  1. All flap stretch limits are currently set to the same parameter.
 This is certainly untrue as it is known that flaps in different parts of the face have different stretch characteristics (e.g. cheek and eyelid skin stretches much more than scalp and forehead.
  2. Collision response may be inadequate in areas where a tight flap closure is done over a very convex surface.
-Increased collision density is planned in future iterations.
+Increased collision density is planned in future iterations of the code.

 ### **Code Owners**